CarlosSecurity/STRE/SJF/README.md

 			4 	// número de processos\
 			6 	// BurstTime do primeiro processo\
 			8 	// BurstTime do segundo processo\
-			7 	// BurstTime do segundo processo\
+			7 	// BurstTime do terceiro processo\
-			3 	// BurstTime do segundo processo\
+			3 	// BurstTime do quarto processo\